-Apres All Day: 65+ Cozy Recipes to Share with Family and Friends (Hardcover)
+Après All Day: 65+ Cozy Recipes to Share with Family and Friends (Hardcover)

-For ski bums and non-skiers who enjoy the snow, here is a cozy winter cookbook of 65+ hearty recipes, plus beautiful photography that captures the après-ski culture and mountain town life.
+For ski bums and non-skiers who enjoy the snow, here is a cozy winter cookbook of 65+ hearty recipes plus beautiful photography that captures the après-ski culture and mountain town life.

-Enjoy simple yet hearty recipes for every meal—because yes, you really can "après all day"—including Apple Pie Oatmeal as pre-ski fuel, Tater Tot Nachos, a.k.a.
-"Tatchos" for an indulgent snack on the couch, Classic Beef Stew with Cheesy Garlic Bread for a family potluck, and a well-deserved Kitchen Sink Skillet Cookie to end the day.
-There is a section with helpful tips on cooking at altitude, plus fun sidebars featuring must-know ski lingo, ideas for game night, and more.
-Ski bums, outdoor enthusiasts, and anyone who lives in cold climates will appreciate the hearty recipes and beautiful photography of mountain scenery.
+Enjoy simple yet hearty recipes for every meal—because yes, you really can "après all day"—including Apple Pie Oatmeal as pre-ski fuel, Tater Tot Nachos (a.k.a.
+"Tatchos") for an indulgent snack to share with friends, Classic Beef Stew with Cheesy Garlic Bread for a family potluck, and a well-deserved Kitchen Sink Skillet Cookie to end the day.
+There is also a section with helpful tips on cooking at altitude, plus fun sidebars featuring must-know ski lingo, ideas for game night, and more.
+Ski bums, outdoor enthusiasts, and anyone who lives in a cold climate will appreciate the hearty recipes and beautiful photography of mountain scenery.

-COMPELLING PACKAGE: Après All Day is full of evocative photography: a stack of blankets, signage on the slopes, chairlifts in the fog, snow-dusted pine trees, and more.
+COMPELLING SKI COOKBOOK PACKAGE: Après All Day is full of evocative photography: a stack of blankets, signage on the slopes, chairlifts in the fog, snow-dusted pine trees, and more.
 The approachable recipes, informal tone, and aspirational photography will make you feel as if you are enjoying a ski weekend in the mountains with your best friend.

-• Home cooks who love the mountains and mountain dwellers who like to cook
+- Home cooks who love the mountains and mountain dwellers who like to cook

-• Those who live in places with cold winters
+- Armchair travelers and people who live in places with cold winters

 About the Author